aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/ddb-support.md

 [HMAC Keys map](../searchable-encryption/search-config.md#hmac-keys) using the beacon name as the key.

-If [Partition Beacons](../changes/2025-08-25-partition-beacons/background.md) are being used, then the [FilterExpression](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.FilterExpression.html) must be augmented as described in [Filter Expressions for Query](#filter-expressions-for-query).
+If [Beacon Partitions](../changes/2025-08-25-partition-beacons/background.md) are being used, then the [FilterExpression](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.FilterExpression.html) must be augmented as described in [Filter Expressions for Query](#filter-expressions-for-query).

 For example if the query is